dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 - A **Python controller** that synchronizes everything using shared files and atomic writes

 The system behaves like a real intersection: vehicles on a “road” are detected through a camera, and a pedestrian “walk” button requests crossing.
 The controller resolves when to allow pedestrians based on traffic presence, minimum-green constraints, and safety clearances.

 ---

+## Background & Motivation

+### Traditional Traffic Detection
+Most legacy traffic intersections rely on **inductive loop sensors** embedded in the road.
+These work by detecting disturbances in a magnetic field when a vehicle sits above the loop.
+While reliable, they come with significant downsides:

+- **Expensive installation** — requires cutting into pavement
+- **Difficult maintenance** — pavement cracks, weather damage, and resurfacing often break loops
+- **Single-purpose** — they detect only vehicle presence, not type, speed, or configuration
+- **No pedestrian awareness** — separate hardware is required

+Some systems use **radar**, **microwave sensors**, or **infrared**, but these add cost and still lack visual data.

+### Why Vision-Based Detection?
+Computer vision offers several advantages:

+- **Non-invasive** — no trenching or installing in-road hardware
+- **Adaptable** — detect cars, bikes, pedestrians, buses, or anything a model is trained for
+- **Upgradeable** — improve via model updates instead of hardware replacements
+- **Cheaper for prototyping** — a single camera + embedded board replaces multiple sensors

+My motivation for this project came from wanting to re-create a complete AI-driven intersection system using **only low-cost hardware and open-source tools**—something that simulates real-world infrastructure challenges but is hands-on and understandable at a student level.

+### Why the Jetson Orin Nano?

+NVIDIA’s Jetson Orin Nano is a compact, power-efficient edge AI computer.
+It’s powerful enough to run **real-time YOLO detection** while simultaneously executing hardware control logic—making it ideal for embedded robotics, smart devices, and in this case, a vision-driven intersection controller.

+---